Royal Netherlands Meteorological Institute: Research

-KNMI's development of atmospheric dispersion models
+Development of atmospheric dispersion models

 KNMI's applied research also encompasses the development and operational use of atmospheric dispersion models.

 Whenever a disaster occurs within Europe which causes the emission of toxic gases or radioactive material into the atmosphere, it is of utmost importance to quickly determine where the atmospheric plume of toxic material is being transported by the prevailing winds and other meteorological factors.
 At such times, KNMI activates a special calamity service.
 For this purpose, a group of seven meteorologists is constantly on call day and night.
 KNMI's role in supplying information during emergencies is included in municipal and provincial disaster management plans.
 Civil services, fire departments and the police can be provided with weather and other relevant information directly by the meteorologist on duty, through dedicated telephone connections.

 KNMI has available two atmospheric dispersion models for use by their calamity service: